 According to Law No. 57-11, voter registration is mandatory.
 In order to register, residents must present to the administrative commission in charge of voter registration, in person, a signed registration form indicating their first and last name, place of birth, profession, as well as their address and their national identification card, or carte d'identification national (CIN).
 Citizens must have a CIN to register.
-Citizens can apply for a CIN from the age of 12 at police departments across Morocco and it is mandatory for citizens who are 18 years and older.
+Citizens can apply for a CIN at the age of 12 at police departments across Morocco and it is mandatory for citizens who are 18 years and older.

 To be registered in a particular municipality or district, a person must prove that s/he has lived at the stated address for a continuous period of at least three months.
-Should a resident not have a CIN they must present other official identification documents that contains a picture.
+Should a resident not have a CIN they must present other official identification documents that contain a picture.
 In the absence of these documents, their identity can be established through the testimony of two voters who do have means of identifying themselves officially.
 All requests to be added to the voter registry must be signed or have a digital fingerprint.
 In the case where testimony is required to determine identity, the request will also be signed by those identifying the voter.
 New voters can also register online.
-The registration period is also provided to persons who wish to transfer their registration to another municipality or district based on a change of their residence.
+Persons who wish to transfer their registration to another municipality or district based on a change of their residence can also utilize the registration period to make these changes.